ipta/pulsar-clock-corrections/T2runtime/clock/mk2utc.clk.md

 2025-07-14 20:45:04.104 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-07-21 20:45:52.104 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 2025-07-28 20:46:36.482 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
+2025-08-04 20:47:32.845 - Validation failed: New version of T2runtime/clock/mk2utc.clk MJDs differ from old version where they overlap in 8252 places
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/T2runtime/clock/mk2utc.clk.log)